Tampa Bay Buccaneers: John McKay years (1976–1984)

 The Buccaneers joined the NFL as members of the AFC West in 1976.
-The following year, they were moved to the NFC Central, while the other 1976 expansion team, the Seattle Seahawks, switched conferences with Tampa Bay and joined the AFC West.
+The next year, they were moved to the NFC Central, while the other 1976 expansion team, the Seattle Seahawks, switched conferences with Tampa Bay and joined the AFC West.
 This realignment was dictated by the league as part of the 1976 expansion plan, so that both teams could play each other twice and every other NFL franchise once during their first two seasons.
 Instead of a traditional schedule of playing each division opponent twice, the Buccaneers played every conference team once, plus the Seahawks.

-Tampa Bay did not win their first game until the 13th week of their second season, starting with a record of 0–26 (though the Bucs had beaten the Atlanta Falcons, 17–3, in a 1976 pre-season game before their first regular season).
-Until the Detroit Lions in 2008, the 1976 Bucs were the only Super Bowl-era team to go winless in a whole season.
+Tampa Bay went 0–14 in their first season.
+They were outscored by an average of almost 21 points per game.
+Only three games ended with the Buccaneers within one possession.
+Until the Detroit Lions in 2008, the 1976 Buccaneers were the only Super Bowl-era team to go winless in a whole season.
 Their losing streak caused them to become the butt of late-night television comedians' jokes.
-Their first win came in December 1977, on the road against the New Orleans Saints.
+Tampa Bay did not win their first game until the 13th week of their second season, starting with a record of 0–26 (though the Buccaneers had beaten the Atlanta Falcons, 17–3, in a 1976 pre-season game before their first regular season).
 The Saints' head coach, Hank Stram, was fired after losing to the Buccaneers.
+Their first win came on December 11, 1977, on the road against the New Orleans Saints in Week 13.
 Tampa Bay needed one more week to get their second victory, a home win over the St. Louis Cardinals in the 1977 season finale.
 The Cardinals also fired their coach, Don Coryell, shortly afterward.

-The Bucs' situation improved rapidly in the 1979 season.
-With the maturation of quarterback Doug Williams and future four-time Pro Bowl tight end Jimmie Giles, the first 1,000-yard rushing season from running back Ricky Bell, and a smothering, league-leading defense led by future NFL Hall of Famer Lee Roy Selmon, the Bucs kicked off the season with five consecutive victories, a performance that landed them on the cover of Sports Illustrated.
+The Buccaneers improved to a 5–11 mark in 1978.
+The team boasted a strong defensive unit that finished seventh in points allowed.
+The team was competitive in numerous close games.
+The Buccaneers' situation improved rapidly in the 1979 season.
+With the maturation of quarterback Doug Williams and future four-time Pro Bowl tight end Jimmie Giles, the first 1,000-yard rushing season from running back Ricky Bell, and a smothering, league-leading, Star Studded defense led by future NFL Hall of Famer Lee Roy Selmon, the Buccaneers kicked off the season with five consecutive victories, a performance that landed them on the cover of Sports Illustrated.